Post-vacation blues

-Post-vacation blues (Canada and US), post-holiday blues (UK, Ireland and some Commonwealth countries) or post-travel depression (PTD) is a type of mood that persons returning home from a long trip (usually a vacation) may experience.
+Post-vacation blues (Canada and US), post-holiday blues (UK, Ireland, and some Commonwealth countries), or post-travel depression (PTD) is a type of mood that people returning from a long trip (usually a vacation) may experience.

 Background

 A person may suffer from post-vacation blues after returning home or to a normal routine from a long vacation, especially if it was a pleasurable one.
 The longer a trip lasts, the more intense the post-vacation blues may be.
 This is because after some people return home, they realize how boring and unsatisfactory their normal lifestyle is when compared to the activities they did while on their vacation.
 It is easier to re-adjust to a normal routine the shorter the trip was.
 Post-vacation blues may result in tiredness, loss of appetite, strong feelings of nostalgia, and in some cases, depression.
 Jet lag may intensify the post-vacation blues.

 According to an article in The Mirror, 57% of British travellers reported experiencing post-holiday blues.